 This Film degree is a practical course that teaches students to tell powerful, original stories through film.
 At USW, we’ve been teaching film for over 50 years, and this exciting and creative course concentrates on storytelling through moving images.
 We teach documentary and fiction story-telling, and there is a clear practical emphasis that provides professional-level training, underpinned by academic content.
 Course content was developed with the industry, so you’ll graduate with the creative ability and the skills to enter the workplace.
 Our expertise in film making and the reputation of our alumni is acknowledged throughout the industry, and many staﬀ members are award- winning film makers who continue to work in the industry, including the BBC.

 Our students benefit from industry-standard facilities at our newly enhanced Cardiff Campus, as well an on-site cinema that is available to students to screen their work, as well as hosting guest lectures and masterclasses.
 USW's Film degree is also part of Film & TV School Wales, which provides students with the skills and opportunities needed to work in today’s exciting TV and Film industry.

-During the film course you can expect to study the art of creative storytelling, using digital technologies to produce films and live briefs.
+During the film course you can expect to study the art of creative storytelling, using digital technologies to make documentary and fiction films and commercial projects.

-You can specialise in specific areas of film making, screenwriting, producing, directing, cinematography, sound or post-production, so you’ll gain specialist skills to launch your career.
-You’ll also make a collaborative final film at the end of your third year.
-This will be your industry calling card and the culmination of all your hard work.
+You can specialise in specific areas of film making, screenwriting, producing, directing, cinematography, sound and editing, so you’ll gain specialist skills to launch your career.
+You’ll also make collaborative final films at the end of your third year.
+This will be your industry calling cards and the culmination of all your hard work.